What to Pack

-• Make a packing list and number them in order of importance.
+• Make a checklist and number them in order of importance.

 • Reread you list.
 Think twice about the "desired or essential" items.

-• Try to make the list as short as possible.
+• Try to make the checklist as short as possible.

 • Find related information about your destination and amend your list accordingly.